17 Best Teacher-Student Relationship Movies of All Time

 10. Elegy (2008)

 ‘Elegy’ is an erotic drama, with Ben Kingsley‘s character posing as the teacher in this relationship – an expat Brit who also happens to be a writer – and it chronicles his relationship with a seemingly well-mannered and obedient student of his, played by Penelope Cruz.
 Being rather ruthless with the way he treats women, the professor is surprised to find himself falling in love with this girl, all the while developing sexual feelings like never before.
-‘Elegy’ has some great performances from both the main stars, and its story is gripping, to say the least.
+‘Elegy’ has some great performances from both the main stars and its story is gripping, to say the least.
 Though flawed in direction and screenplay, the film manages to find its way near the end, leading to a touching and heartbreaking finale.
 You can watch it here.

 9. Half Nelson (2006)

-‘Half Nelson’ has to do with a high school teacher and his serious addiction to drugs, portrayed realistically by Ryan Gosling.
+‘Half Nelson’ has to do with a high school teacher and his severe addiction to drugs, portrayed realistically by Ryan Gosling.
 He likes to keep that part of his life private, and the way he goes about all of this is a little too authentic, if you ask me, making the film difficult to sit through at times.
 It then shows the development of his friendship with a student in his class after she discovers a dark and unpleasant side of him.
 There’s a little something that touches us about the way they try to work around his problem.
 While there isn’t any clear-cut defining moment that the relationship between them is one built on feelings, not between mere friends, it is understandable in the subtlest of ways.
 You may watch the film here.

 8. Indian Summer (1972)